-Age.
-People ages 45 and older are at higher risk for diabetes.
+Older age.
+People ages 35 and older are at higher risk for diabetes.

 Family history of diabetes.
-The condition tends to run in families.
+It tends to run in families.

 Extra weight.
 Being overweight puts you at higher risk.

 Lack of exercise.
-Not enough physical activity also puts you at risk.
+Not enough physical activity puts you at risk.

 Taking certain medicines.
-These include steroids, some water pills (diuretics), and medicines for mental health (antipsychotics).
+These include steroids and some water pills (diuretics).
+They also include medicines for mental health called antipsychotics.

 Race and ethnicity.
 People who have African, Hispanic, Asian, Pacific Island, or American Indian heritage are more likely to develop type 2 diabetes.

 Gestational diabetes.
-Having diabetes in pregnancy puts you at higher risk of type 2 diabetes later.
+Having diabetes in pregnancy puts you at higher risk for type 2 diabetes later.